angus-dolan/sem-group-5/use-cases/use-case-32.md

-# USE CASE: 32 Provide a report on the population of a district
+# USE CASE: 33 Provide a report on the population of a city

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *organisation employee*, I have to *provide a report on the population of a district*, so that *I can design and implement a new system to allow easy access to this population information.*
+As an *organisation employee*, I have to *provide a report on the population of a city*, so that *I can design and implement a new system to allow easy access to this population information*.

 ### Scope